pribis/yagi/README.md

 Utils are the most different.
 These are functions defined in the yagi.py file.
 For example, call_forward:reset_history executes the reset_history() function.
 You can add anything you want, just make sure you play safe.

+[NOTE: Use at your own risk.
+This program is covered under the GNU GPL (v3).]